pgleyzer/dropwizard-playdead/README.md

 `200 "ready"` or `503 "standby"`.
 The state of the the standby mode can be changed by sending a `PUT` to start playing dead, or a `DELETE` to stop.
 The state is determined by the existence of a state file defined in the config.

+### But... why?
+Rolling deployments, access, and automation.
+Our goal is to be able to able to deploy our software in production in a clustered environment without downtime.
+Currently, this is possible with access to our load-balancers---we simply disable the node that we are upgrading to stop its flow of traffic.
+This method works, but is not perfect:
+- Our deployment team needs access to the load-balancer.
+- Given access to the load-balancer, automating the quiescing of a node on the load-balancer poses an additional set of challenges.
+- It stop requests from being sent to the server, but does not stop the server from participating in the cluster in other ways (read: clustered Quartz).
+The goal of this bundle is the trick the load-balancer into thinking the node is dead.
+This moves the control of node removal out of the networking realm and into that of the deployment teams.
+It also simplifies the process, making automation trivial.

 ## Maven (etc.) [ ![Download](https://api.bintray.com/packages/commercehub-oss/main/dropwizard-playdead/images/download.png) ](https://bintray.com/commercehub-oss/main/dropwizard-playdead/_latestVersion)

 Maven